USS Kearsarge (LHD-3): Operations

 Kearsarge is capable of amphibious assault, advance force and special purpose operations, as well as non-combatant evacuation and other humanitarian missions.
-Since her commissioning, she has performed these missions all over the world, including evacuating non-combatants from Freetown, Sierra Leone, on 31 May 1997 and rescuing Air Force Captain Scott O'Grady from Serb-controlled territory in Bosnia on 8 June 1995.
+Since her commissioning, she has performed these missions all over the world, including evacuating non-combatants from Freetown, Sierra Leone, on 31 May 1997 and rescuing Air Force Captain Scott O'Grady, whose F-16 aircraft had been shot down over Serb-controlled territory in Bosnia on 8 June 1995, while taking part of Operation Deny Fly.

 Operation Noble Obelisk was the evacuation of civilians from Sierra Leone in 1997 undertaken by USS Kearsarge.
-More than 400 Americans and more than 3000 third-country nationals were taken aboard Kearsarge over 4 days.
+More than 400 Americans and more than 3,000 third-country nationals were taken aboard Kearsarge over 4 days.

 Additionally, Kearsarge is fully equipped with state-of-the-art command and control (C&C) systems for flagship command duty, and her medical facilities are second in capability only to the Navy's hospital ships, USNS Comfort and USNS Mercy.
-These facilities allowed Kearsarge to serve a dual role during the 1999 NATO bombing of the Federal Republic of Yugoslavia, as a platform for bombing missions against Yugoslav forces in Operation Allied Force, and as a treatment facility for Albanian refugees in Operation Shining Hope.
+These facilities allowed Kearsarge to serve a dual role during the NATO bombing of Yugoslavia in 1999, as a platform for bombing missions against Yugoslav forces in Operation Allied Force, and as a treatment facility for Kosovar refugees in Operation Shining Hope.
+In August 1999, Kearsarge participated in relief efforts for Operation Avid Response.

 On 19 August 2005, Kearsarge and USS Ashland were targeted by rockets while in port in Jordan.
 The rockets flew over Ashland's bow and struck the pier adjacent to the ships.
 The vessels were not hit but one Jordanian soldier was killed and another was wounded.
+The sailors aboard both warships were awarded the Combat Action Ribbon as a result of the attack.

 In 1994, 2006, 2008, and again in 2017, USS Kearsarge served as the principal attraction for New York's "Fleet Week".
 In August 2007, the ship visited the port of Valletta, Malta on the way to a six-month deployment to Iraq (5th Fleet AOR).
 The ship deployed Sailors and Marines in a relief effort in Bangladesh following Cyclone Sidr and provided support for President George W. Bush's January 2008 visit to Israel.